What Are Superflat Floors?

 Imagine attempting to pinpoint and correct a location that is just a few thousandths of an inch out of tolerance but was measured from a starting point located several hundred feet away.
 By using a continuous recording profilometer, errors will be minimized because it measures differences in elevation as it rolls along the path.

+Concrete floor standards differ from superflat floors.
 Whereas superflat floors are required for defined-traffic environments, standard concrete slabs are acceptable for spaces where tight tolerances are not critical.
-Standard concrete slabs comprise the vast majority of concrete slabs in the United States and are commonly found in manufacturing plants, hospitals, warehouses, shopping centers and schools.
+Standard concrete slabs comprise the vast majority of concrete slabs in the United States and are commonly found in places like:

 Creating a superflat floor without imperfections is impossible.
 Superflat specifications should permit the use of grinders to correct places that are out of tolerance.
-However, corrective grinding should be kept to a minimum and is only needed in the wheel path of lift-trucks.
-Certain specifications allow for a maximum grinding amount of 15 percent.
+However, corrective grinding should be kept to a minimum and is only needed in the wheel path of lift trucks.
+Certain specifications allow for a maximum grinding amount of 15%.
 These percentages are based on the lengths of the aisles, not the individual wheel tracks.
 The average grinding amount is 3% to 5%, with the most experienced contractors grinding under 2%.

 Apart from the contractor’s experience, the required grinding amount is also affected by the working conditions and the quality of the concrete materials.
 Areas that need to be ground are typically tiny and often only require the removal of just 0.010 to 0.020 inches.